projectriff/riff/docs/riff_service_delete.md

 ```
   -h, --help                  help for delete
-  -n, --namespace namespace   the namespace of resource names
+  -n, --namespace namespace   the namespace of the service
 ```

 ### Options inherited from parent commands